 Catheterization and Reducing Urinary Tract Infections

-Prescribing catheterization to those with a neurogenic bladder or urinary tract issue occurs often.
-When catheterizing, if you do not empty your bladder properly, you can increase your risk of getting a urinary tract infection (UTI).
-We spoke with Cheryl Hutton, a wound, ostomy and continence nurse (WOCN) with CHC Solutions, Inc., to learn the signs of UTIs and how to reduce them.
+Catheterization is often prescribed to individuals with urinary incontinence and urinary retention issues.
+If you do not empty your bladder properly, you can increase your risk of getting a urinary tract infection (UTI).
+Cheryl Hutton, a wound, ostomy and continence nurse with CHC Solutions, Inc., shares common signs of UTIs and how to reduce them.

 Signs of A Urinary Tract Infection

 - Unpleasant urine odor

 - In women, abdominal discomfort or bloating as well as vaginal discharge

 - In men, difficulty passing urine as well as an urgent need to urinate

 Signs of a Urinary Tract Infection in Babies and Children